Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Pilot Study

-Before diving into the design of \ourmethod{} pipeline, we first perform an in-depth analysis of some of the existing state-of-the-art algorithms for a cross-technology (across data collected from 4G and 5G systems) and cross-domain (in terms of data) throughput prediction.
-Then we analyze the distribution of the datasets across the 4G and 5G technologies to find out the opportunities for the design of a robust throughput predictor.
+Before diving into the design of \ourmethod{} pipeline, we first perform an in-depth analysis of some of the existing state-of-the-art algorithms for multi-network (across 4G and 5G systems) and multi-device throughput prediction.
+The detail follows.